FAIRmat-NFDI/nomad-material-processing/docs/explanation/schemas.md

 ## Data model description

-Each method has a dedicated [module](https://docs.python.org/3/tutorial/modules.html), i. e., a python file.
+Each method is separated in a dedicated [module](https://docs.python.org/3/tutorial/modules.html), i. e., a python file.

 ### General